Medically reviewed by Aimee Paik, MD

 There are other science-backed topical treatments available that are proven to help with collagen synthesis.
 Retinoids, like Tretinoin, for example, are considered the gold standard for treating fine lines and wrinkles.
 They stimulate collagen production and inhibit the breakdown of collagen that you have.

 Wearing sunscreen is another evidence-based way to prevent the breakdown of collagen.
 UVA rays cause collagen to break down more quickly, when they penetrate into the dermis, causing damage to collagen fibers and increasing the production of elastin.
 This process causes skin to rebuild incorrectly, which results in wrinkles.
-Wearing SPF daily can help prevent this damage.
+Wearing a broad-spectrum SPF daily can help prevent this damage.

 Be wary when a skin care claim seems “too good to be true.”
 Although topical collagen creams can act as a humectant and help moisturize your skin, they will not be able to penetrate the skin to help form new collagen.
 Case officially closed!